kamzon/AI-Engineering-Project-Lab/DOCUMENTATION.md

 4. **User Correction**
    - If the user submits a correction, the frontend sends it to `POST /api/correct`.
    - The database record is updated accordingly.

+---

+## API Documentation

+- Interactive API docs are available at `http://localhost:8000/api/docs/`.
+- The raw OpenAPI schema is available at `http://localhost:8000/api/schema/`.